Creating Your Own Utopia: A Personal and Professional Development Workshop

 Lowcountry Project

 At the center of the Lowcountry Project is an exhibition on Gullah-Geechee cultural heritage that will open at the National Museum of American History (NMAH) in 2025.
-This multimedia exhibit will feature objects, photographs, audio recordings, and video drawn from several Smithsonian units, which together comprises one of the largest collections of Gullah-Geechee materials in the world.
-Beyond the exhibit, the Lowcountry Project consists of a community meeting series developed in collaboration with organizational and institutional partners, programming at different Lowcountry sites as well as at NMAH, as well as a digital platform to increase the accessibility of the exhibit and larger project.
+This multimedia exhibition will feature objects, photographs, audio recordings, and video drawn from several Smithsonian units, which together comprises one of the largest collections of Gullah-Geechee materials in the world.
+Beyond the exhibition, the Lowcountry Project consists of a community meeting series developed in collaboration with organizational and institutional partners, programming at different Lowcountry sites as well as at NMAH, as well as a digital platform to increase the accessibility of the exhibition and larger project.
 Thematically, the environment in Gullah-Geechee life and culture is a thread that not only unites the exhibit but the Lowcountry Project as a whole.
 Whether regarding foodways, recreation, religion, or community activism, the environment has been central to Gullah-Geechee heritage and will remain so into the future.

 The Other Slavery Listening Session, Southeastern Museum Conference